Are you wondering, “What size air purifier do I need?”

 All you have to do is use a measuring tape to take measurements of the two perpendicular walls.

 This will allow you to determine the square footage for the room.

 For example, a 10′ x 12′ room = 120 sq. ft.

 If you want an air purifier that will clean the air for multiple connected rooms, then just measure the length and width of each room separately and add up the totals.

 For example, if we have two adjoining rooms that are 120 square feet and 80 square feet, then the total square footage would be 120 + 80 = 200 sq. ft.

 If you’re trying to size an air purifier for an entire house, the easiest method would be to look at the paperwork from when you bought the home.

-That house plan should include the total square footage for your house.
+That house plan should include the total square footage of your house.